 - Sell it: if you have an old crib mattress at home but don’t want it anymore, consider selling it online or locally through a different online Marketplace.
 This way someone else can use it instead of throwing away material that still has life left in it.

-Donate: Many organizations like Habitat For Humanity.
+Donate Many organizations like Habitat For Humanity.
 This will help someone else get great use out of something that might otherwise be thrown away or recycled.

-- Get New one by giving an old one: If want to buy a new one then you may check and contact the manufacturer, they may sell refurbished ones.
+- Get a New one by giving an old one: If want to buy a new one then you may check and contact the manufacturer, they may sell refurbished ones.
 Most manufacturers adjust the price of the old one if you buy a new mattress from them.

 - Reuse for Pet: Make use of the Coir fiber and mattress in your backyard or under your pet’s doghouse to make a welcome mat or even underneath your car to keep your garage dry.